connor33341/denarocudaminer/README.md

 This project provides a CUDA-based miner and a small Nim integration.
 The only supported build/run entrypoints described here are the repo scripts `compile.sh` and `run.sh`.

+> [!warning]
+> When running it is highly recommended to use the `--pool` flag.
+Without mining in a pool, your odds of finding a block are very slim.
+Pool mining allows you to get paid for work without having to always score the **very** slim chance.
+Default pool: https://stellaris-pool.connor33341.dev

 ## Requirements

 - NVIDIA CUDA toolkit (nvcc) available on PATH